 The observatory is approximately 4-5 hours from Washington, DC and Pittsburgh, PA, and approximately 2.5 hours from Charlottesville, VA.

 We recommend that workshop attendees traveling by air fly into Washington Dulles International Airport (IAD) or Charlottesville-Albemarle Regional Airport (CHO).
-Shuttle services is available to and from both airports for an additional fee (shuttle service is not covered in the workshop fee).
+Shuttle services is available to and from IAD for an additional fee.
 The exact cost of the shuttle service will depend on the number of riders that we can place in the same shuttle.
+When possible, we will arrange ride sharing.
 Details will be arranged closer to the date of the workshop.

 Radio Frequency Interference and the National Radio Quiet Zone